Frou Frou

 Frou Frou are an English electronic duo composed of musician and singer Imogen Heap and record producer Guy Sigsworth.
-On tour they were joined by David Daniels on guitar and keyboards.
-Daniels was the remix producer for their tracks on the Garden State soundtrack.They released their only studio album, Details, in 2002.
+They released their only studio album, Details, in 2002.
 It yielded their breakout single "Breathe In", which appeared on the UK Singles Chart, and also contained the song "Let Go", which rose to popularity in the United States due to its use in the Grammy Award–winning soundtrack for Zach Braff's 2004 film Garden State.
 Details was received warmly by critics but sold poorly and, with no plans to release a follow-up record, the duo amicably disbanded.
 They briefly reunited in 2004 to record the song "Holding Out for a Hero" for the 2004 film Shrek 2s soundtrack.

 In 2017, Frou Frou reunited for Heap's Mycelia Tour.
 "A New Kind of Love", an unreleased demo of theirs, went viral on TikTok in 2021.
 They officially released it the following year—with it later charting on Billboards Hot Rock & Alternative Songs chart in 2025—as the lead single of their archival extended play (EP) Off Cuts (2022), which consisted of demos.